 To redeem the property during this time period, you must pay the full amount due in the foreclosure judgment, with interest from the date of the judgment, all costs of the action for the deficiency judgment and all reasonable expenses of the purchaser, including taxes, assessments, any prior liens, necessary repairs and interest on the same.

-To discuss these options to save your home, please schedule a free consultation with one of our experienced Real Estate attorneys at Gruber, Colabella, Liuzza and Thompson.
+To discuss these options to save your home, please schedule a free consultation with one of our experienced Real Estate attorneys at Gruber, Colabella, Thompson, Hiben & Montella.